Saurabhsharma-30/Tic-Tac-Toe/README.md

-# Tic-Tac-Toe

-Certainly!
-Here’s a sample README.md file for your Tic-Tac-Toe game implementation on GitHub:

----

 # Tic-Tac-Toe with Minimax Algorithm

 A simple console-based Tic-Tac-Toe game where a player competes against a computer.
 The computer uses the Minimax algorithm to make optimal moves, ensuring the best possible outcome.